DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 ---------
 Any encoder or decoder must support version 0.94 at minimum.
 A decoder may support versions 0.92 and/or 0.93, but this is optional.
 An encoder should not support versions 0.92 or 0.93.

+When encoding a file to a DieFledermaus file, the encoder should save it to the same filename but with the extension ".maus" added to the end, unless specified otherwise by the user.

 A DieFledermaus stream contains the following fields:

 1. **Magic Number:** "`mAuS`" (ASCII `6d 41 75 53`, 4 bytes)